michaelxiao16/CX4230_Project1/README.md

 > conda activate
 ```
 This will start a anaconda virtual environment, on which Python3+ should be the default.
-Verify that the version of python running is Python3+ - in our case we had Python 3.7.4
+Verify that the version of python running is Python3+.
+In our case we had Python 3.7.4

 To run the project: